-In advance of the meeting the Chair & Clerk of the Planning Committee will consider which applications to discuss, these are usually applications that will have a wider impact than just the immediate neighbours e.g. the creation of a new convenience store.
+In advance of the meeting the Chair and Clerk of the Planning Committee will consider which applications to discuss, these are usually applications that will have a wider impact than just the immediate neighbours e.g. the creation of a new convenience store.
 However any member of the Planning Committee or person at the meeting can request that any application is discussed.

 What does the Planning Committee consider when looking at applications?

-We will look at the material considerations and also list ‘non-material’ concerns to ensure that the Planning Officer is aware of local issues, we also actively support applications that are of benefit to the community and those that demonstrate good design, quality and eco solutions.
+We will look at the material considerations and also list ‘non-material’ concerns to ensure that the Planning Officer is aware of local issues.
+We also actively support applications that are of benefit to the community and those that demonstrate good design, quality and eco solutions.

 What is a material consideration?